 I’ve been working on this APP for 25 years, and what started out as GDW’s FFS (Fire, Fusion & Steel) has evolved over the years into a database of nearly 400 types of ammunition.

-It can be adapted to any game system, you simply enter a reference value at the start, in this case the damage a standard assault rifle like the M16 or the G36 does in the game and get a file called Ammo.txt which calculates almost 400 ammo types based on this number.
+It can be adapted to any game system, you simply enter a reference value at the start, in this case the damage a standard assault rifle like the M16 or the G36 does in the game and get a file called Ammo.txt which contains almost 400 pre-calculated ammo types based on this number.

 This is followed by TWO damage values.
-Those who play GURPS, know that there the diameter of the projectile increases or decreases the damage – after the armour was subtracted, the second value applies therefore to targets without armour.
+Those who play GURPS, know that the diameter of the projectile increases or decreases the damage – after the armour was subtracted, the second value applies therefore to targets without armour.

 Then there are the measurements on which the calculation is based, caliber (interestingly, the real diameter is usually different from the caliber), weight of the projectile, muzzle velocity and muzzle energy.
 Then follows a single number which indicates the data quality.
 0 = calculated according to the FFS rules, 1-3 available data, where 3 represents what can be found in the Wikipedia.

-Then there are the penetration chances versus different standardized personal armor classes (look it up in Wikipedia) and finally the penetration values according to FFS.
+The next block contains the penetration chances versus different standardized personal armor classes (look it up in Wikipedia) and finally the penetration values according to FFS.

 The whole output is divided into several blocks, first ammunition for hand weapons, where the diameter of the cartridge is equal to the diameter of the projectile and then for rifle calibres where the diameter of the cartridge is larger than that of the projectile, i.e. that more powder drives the projectile.